Okay, we're back, and as I said, we got an exciting full hour of broadcast excellence remaining with a lot of stuff to pound in here.

 And we're punting the debt ceiling down the road.

-Where is your where's your line of demarcation?
+Where's your line of demarcation?

-I'm not gonna lie about it.
+I'm not going to lie about it.

 But I don't want anybody getting anything for nothing.